Naiik0-0/Naiik0-0/README.md

 # Presantation

 - 👋 Hi, I’m Naiko
-- 👀 I’m she/her
+- 👀 My pronouns are she/her
-- 🍀 Little dev learning
+- 🍀 Little dev in training
-- 🍃 Small project for 2025
+- 🍃 Working on a few small projects for 2025
-- 📫 How to reach me, for the moment none later but during the year 2025 yes
+- 📫 How to reach me: none for now, but maybe during 2025!
-- ⚡ Fun fact: it's not but my first experience on github
+- ⚡ Fun fact: This isn’t my first experience on GitHub

 ![Naiko](https://github.com/user-attachments/assets/7654b5c0-c7bb-41a0-b68f-464b432cd8a6)

 # Projet for 2025

-- [ ] Installer for Nintendo 3ds games (citra) 🍋
+- [ ] An installer for Nintendo 3DS games (Citra) 🍋
-- [ ] Soon... ⏳
+- [ ] Coming soon… ⏳

 <!---
 Naiik0-0/Naiik0-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.